MIRAvzw/qt-brisa/doc/docSource/code_examples.rst

 .. literalinclude:: example_code/ControlPoint/controlpoint.cpp
     :lines: 32-50

-Now the functions that are going to perform the actions by the command handler, and the private functions to show the Services from a device and the Embedded Devices of it
+Now we will implement the functions that are going to perform the actions by the command handler and the private functions to show the Services from a device and its embedded devices

 .. literalinclude:: example_code/ControlPoint/controlpoint.cpp
     :lines: 52-121

-The action calls function(turn on, turn off, getTarget, getStatus) need a slot to receive the action call response teh call is made in a simple way direct from the BrisaControlPointService Note that in the call we need to pass a QMap, that contains the paramenter name and the value that is going to be passed all these values are strings.
-If there aren't parameters, so you call with an empty map
+Each of the action call functions (turn on, turn off, getTarget, getStatus) need a slot to receive the action call response.
+The call itself is done in a simple way directly from the BrisaControlPointService.

 .. literalinclude:: example_code/ControlPoint/controlpoint.cpp
     :lines: 123-205

 The way on how we get the commands(Thread) is not implemented yet, but the implementaion is very simple.
-On the header file we create the QThread, note that the signals are to be passed to the ControlPoint to perform the actions
+On the header file we create the QThread, note that the signals are passed to the ControlPoint to perform the actions
 ::
     class HandleCmds : public QThread